PhanDuc/gnotify/README.md

 # gnotify

-A Python library for sending notifications to Google Spaces and Slack with trading holiday awareness.
+A Python library for sending notifications to Google Spaces with trading holiday awareness.

 ## Installation